noahlorinczcomi/MRBEE/README.md

 Here's an example workflow using MRBEE.IMRP and ldscR:

 ### Data Preparation and Harmonization
 First, download and prepare your GWAS summary data.
-Then, harmonize alleles using the merge_intersect() function:
+Then, harmonize alleles using the filter_align() function:
 ```R
 data_url <- "http://tinyurl.com/nhdfwd8v"
 temp_file <- tempfile()